 A Visit to Porthleven

 Porthleven is an historic harbour town and the southernmost port in mainland Britain.
-Known for its crashing waves and a growing number of restaurants and cafes, it's just a short drive from the cottages at Middle Colenso.
+Known for its crashing waves and a growing reputation as a foodie destination, it's just a short drive from the cottages at Middle Colenso.

 Porthleven faces south west and is at the mercy of the winter storms that regularly batter this stretch of coast.
 The harbour was built in the 19th century as a safe haven for ships in Mount's Bay.
 Completed in 1825, much of the work was carried out by French prisoners captured during the Napoleonic Wars.
 The harbour is an impressive construction, with massive walls designed to withstand the huge waves that crash over its defences.
 Waves measuring more than 40ft pounded the town in 2014.